ERCC2: Mutations

+Xeroderma pigmentosum

 Xeroderma pigmentosum (XP) is associated with the lack of DNA repair mechanism and high susceptibility of cancer.
 A slight insufficiency in the DNA repair mechanism may result in the development of cancer.
 Some cancers have been recognized with the help of the relation between the single nucleotide polymorphism and genes.
 The XPD protein produced by the ERCC2 gene plays an important role in the process of transcription and cell death and is also known for nucleotide excision repair pathway.
 Various literature studies have reviewed the correlation between polymorphisms in ERCC2 and reduced DNA repair efficiency and their influence on the development of the cancers as well as interaction with environmental exposures.

 The second most common cause of xeroderma pigmentosum in the United States are due to mutations in ERCC2 gene, more than twenty-five of which have been observed in people with this disease.
 The xeroderma pigmentosum is caused when the ERCC2 gene prevents the TFIIH complex from repairing the damaged DNA constructively.

 Consequently, all the deformity collects inside the DNA, sabotaging the repair mechanism and results in the cancerous or dead cells.
 Thus, the people suffering from xeroderma pigmentosum are highly sensitive to the ultraviolet rays from the sunlight due to the DNA repair problems.

 So, when ultraviolet rays harm the genes, the cell grows and divides in an uncontrolled fashion and is highly prone to be cancerous.
 Xeroderma pigmentosum have high risk of developing cancer in skin and eyes as they are the areas mostly exposed to sun.
 Xeroderma pigmentosum caused by ERCC2 mutations is associated with the numerable developmental neurological malfunctioning which includes; hearing loss, poor coordination, mobility issues, lack of intellectual abilities, difficulties in talking, walking, swallowing the food and seizures.

 Researchers suspect that these neurological abnormalities are due to the accumulation of DNA damage despite the brain not being exposed to ultraviolet rays.
 Other factors might cause the DNA damage in nerve cells as well.